REFINER: Reasoning Feedback on Intermediate Representations

 \subsection{GENERATOR Model}

 This section presents a generator model that iteratively learns to interact with the \textsc{critic} model.

-\paragraph{Warm-up.} Given a context $x$ the generator model ($\pi_{\theta}$) is trained to generate plausible hypotheses.
-The warm-up phase is critical to ensure that, when the critic comes in the loop, the generator does not produce random answers likely to be very bad, given the size of the output space.
-Hence, we use a relatively small supervised dataset (10\% training data) to fine-tune the model on the NLR task of interest.
+\textbf{Warm-up.} Given a context $x$ the generator model ($\pi_{\theta}$) is trained to generate plausible hypotheses.
+The warm-up phase is critical to ensure that, when the critic comes in the loop, the generator does not produce random answers likely to be bad, given the size of the output space.
+As such, we use a small supervised dataset (10\% training data) to fine-tune the model on the NLR task of interest.
 After the warm-up phase, we use the additional feedback $f$ from the critic model and learn $\pi_{\theta}(z|x, z', f)$.

-\paragraph{Exploration.} At each iteration ($t$), the generator model generates multiple hypotheses ($z^k$) using nucleus sampling.
+\textbf{Exploration.} At each iteration ($t$), the generator model generates multiple hypotheses ($z^k$) using nucleus sampling.
 The critic model randomly selects one hypothesis and provides feedback on that hypothesis.
 The exploration step aims at increasing the output variance such that the generator receives a wide range of feedback during training.